Stacey J. Lee

 209 Education Building

-Stacey J. Lee is a professor in the Department of Educational Policy Studies and a faculty affiliate in Asian American Studies.
+Stacey J. Lee is the Frederick Erickson WARF Professor of Educational Policy Studies and a faculty affiliate in Asian American Studies.
 Her research focuses on the role of education in the incorporation of immigrants into the US.
 She is the author of Unraveling the Model Minority Stereotype: Listening to Asian American Youth and Up Against Whiteness: Race, school and immigrant youth.

 - Ph D Anthropology of Education, Graduate School of Education, University of Pennsylvania, 1991